ansible/workshops/exercises/ansible_rhel/2.7-wrap/README.md

 ## The End

 Congratulations, you finished your labs\!
-We hope you enjoyed your first encounter with Ansible Tower as much as we enjoyed creating the labs.
+We hope you enjoyed your first encounter with Ansible Automation Controller as much as we enjoyed creating the labs.

 ----
 **Navigation**